sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 ---
 title: Instagram
 excerpt: >-
-    Sinch Conversation API Instagram specific configurations and message transcoding.
+    Sinch Conversation API Instagram specific configurations and message transcoding are described below.
 hidden: false
 ---

-Conversation API supports Instagram and allows sending messages from Instagram Accounts.
-The page cannot initiate the conversation; it must be started by a contact.
+Using Conversation API, clients are able to integrate with Instagram platform and able to support customer care functionality.
+Instagram requires that the end-user (aka recipient, a contact) must initiate the request first and then the client can send a reply to the contact.
 To configure an Instagram Account and connect it to Conversation API  **app**, follow the instructions below:

 Before you start, you will need access to the following:

 * An Instagram business account, that will receive and send messages
 * A Facebook page connected with that account
 * A Facebook developer account that can perform tasks on that page
-* A registered Facebook App with basic settings configured
+* A registered Facebook app with basic settings configured
 * An Instagram Authentication Token

 To understand how to have all the above points, you can follow the [**Instagram Getting Started guide**](doc:conversation-instagram-setup).

 ### Setting up Instagram as a Conversation API Channel

-After you followed the above guide, you should have the Instagram Access Token in hand, then you need to configure the Instagram integration for your Conversation API **app**.
+After you have followed the above mentioned guide, you should have the Instagram Access Token in hand, and then you need to configure the Instagram integration for your Conversation API **app**.
 The easiest way to do that is to use [Sinch Portal](https://dashboard.sinch.com/convapi/overview).
-Just select your **app** and click on "SET UP CHANNEL" beside the Instagram channel.
+Login to the portal and then try to create a new **app** or update an existing **app** and click on "SET UP CHANNEL" beside the Instagram channel.

 Alternatively you can use the management API and specify the `channel_credentials` for Instagram when creating or updating your app.

-Example channel configuration is given in the snippet below:
+Example of the channel configuration is given in the snippet below:

 ```json
 {